datacite/homepage/source/jobopportunities.html.md

 - Adaptable - We embrace change and uncertainty and work together to adapt to new situations

 ### To apply
-Please send a resume and statement of interest to Richard Hallett [rhallett@datacite.org](mailto:rhallett@datacite.org) by August 15, 2021.
+Please send a resume and statement of interest to Richard Hallett [rhallett@datacite.org](mailto:rhallett@datacite.org) by August 27, 2021.
 We only accept applications by individuals.
-Interviews will take place in the second half of August.
-We would like the candidate to start in this role on October 1.
+Interviews will take place in the second half of August through to first few weeks of September.
+We would like the candidate to start in this role on October 1, but we are flexible.
 Please don’t hesitate to contact us with any questions.